-Operations Comply with health and quality regulations Results of regular testing.
+TECHNICAL EL VELS OF SERVICE Operations Comply with health and quality regulations Results of regular testing.
 100% of treated water samples comply with the Australian Drinking Water Guidelines.
 See results below (in Maintenance) Capacity to treat sufficient water to service future customer demand.
 Capacity of Uralla WTP.
 WTP has a design capacity of 5 ML/day.
 Peak day 2.9 ML.
 Peak week 12.8 ML Capacity of Bundarra WTP.
 WTP has a design capacity of 0.8 ML/day.
-Peak day 0.34 ML Peak week 1.37ML Drought security No. of annual water restrictions Restrictions per the 5/10/10 Duration/Frequency/Severity rule. le. less than 5% of time spent in water restrictions, less than 10% chance of restrictions being applied and restrictions require (on average) a 10% reduction in unrestricted demand.
+Peak day 0.34 ML Drought security No. of annual water restrictions Restrictions per the 5/10/10 Duration/Frequency/Severity rule. le.
+Less than 5% of time spent in restrictions, a less than 10% chance of being applied and require (on average) a 10% reduction in unrestricted demand.
 Yields are insufficient to supply the future estimated dry year demand for Uralla.
 Historically Uralla has had few water restrictions but restrictions are frequently applied in Bundarra for even short dry spells.
-Economic efficiency Operating cost per property Operating cost to be below the median for NSW country LWUs. \$689 (Water only) compared to the statewide weighted mean of \$492.
-Skilled operators Level of qualification Water operator and back up operator have Level III training in plant operation.
+Economic efficiency Operating cost per property Operating cost to be below the median for NSW country LWUs. \$1147 compared to the statewide weighted mean of \$1413.
+TO BE UPDATED Skilled operators Level of qualification Water operator and back up operator have Level III training in plant operation.
 Most staff have Level III accreditation.
-Accessibility Provide access to water supply for residents in Uralla and Bundarra townships with rates applied fairly and consistently User-pay system continued Average usage per year At least 50% of residential revenue from Usage Charges (towns <4000 connections) Report to Council on the annual water consumption per connection.
-Currently complies at 51%.
+Accessibility Provide access to water supply for residents in Uralla and Bundarra townships with rates applied fairly and consistently User-pay system continued Average usage per year Residential revenue from usage charges is not less than 75%.
+Report to Council on the annual water consumption per connection.
+Currently complies.
 Average Annual Residential water supplied (Potable) per connection: 154 kL.
 To ensure that rural residential dwellings have adequate available water supplies.
 Amount of water sold.
 Rural residents are able to purchase water at reasonable price.
-Rural residents are able to purchase water at \$6.00 per kl.
-Maintenance-L Jralla WTP Date range July 2020 to Jan 2022 Provide regular water testing.
-E.Coli 56 samples 100% complying рН 622 samples 99.84% complying Colour 44 samples 97.73% complying

-Turbidity 48 samples 99.82 % complying
+Rural residents are able to purchase water at \$5.70 per kl.
+Maintenance-U Jralla WTP Date range 01-01-2000 to 04-09-2000 TO BE UPDATED Provide regular water inspections.
+E.Coli 883 samples 98% complying рН 622 samples 99.84% complying Colour 44 samples 97.73% complying Turbidity 48 samples 99.82 % complying

-Total Coliforms (mpn/100 ml) 883 samples 97.92 % complying

-Maintenance- Bundarra WTP

-Provide regular water E. Coli 474 samples 97.26%

-inspections. рН 222 samples 99.55%

-Colour 41 samples 100%

-Turbidity 45 samples 97.78%

-Total Coliforms (mpn/100mL) 474 samples 87.55%

-Renewal

-Replacement of pipe networks, storage reservoir roofs and electrical/mechanical components of water treatment plants (WTP) and pump stations as necessary.
+Total Coliforms (mpn/100 ml) 883 samples 97.92 % complying Maintenance- Maintenance- Bundarra WTP Provide regular water inspections.
+TO BE E. Coli 474 samples 97.26% UPDATED + note boil рН 222 samples 99.55% water alerts in Colour 41 samples 100% Bundarra 2019 and Turbidity 45 samples 97.78% 2020 Total Coliforms (mpn/100mL) 474 samples 87.55% Renewal Replacement of pipe networks, storage reservoir roofs and electrical/mechanical components of water treatment plants (WTP) and pump stations as necessary.
 Frequency of mains renewal <100 years.
 Identified WTP and pump station renewal works are completed.
-Mains replacements are scheduled according to age.
+Main replacements are scheduled according to age.
 All programmed mains replacement and upgrade works are completed in the program year.
-Mains replacement depends on funding availability and is less than sustainable.

-Upgrade/New

-Capacity to store sufficient raw water to meet projected future demand.
+Main replacement depends on funding availability and is less than sustainable.
+Upgrade/New Capacity to store sufficient raw water to meet projected future demand.
 Raw water storage volumes.
 Available storage meets projected 30 year demand for a secure yield based on the 5/10/10 security of supply rule.
 Yields are insufficient to supply the future estimated dry year demand for Uralla.
 Bundarra yield does not meet the 5/10/10 rule.